 Essential questions that guide our course of study are:

 Fifth grade students visit the school library twice a week—once as an individual class (solo library) and once as a whole grade (shared library.)
-During whole-grade sessions, Librarian and Newbery Award winning author Laura Amy Schlitz presents lectures on various cultures of the medieval world: Christian Europe, Viking, Russian, Mongolian, Japanese, West African, Ethiopian, and Arab.
+During whole-grade sessions, librarian and Newbery Award-winning author Laura Amy Schlitz presents lectures on various cultures of the medieval world: Christian Europe, Viking, Russian, Mongolian, Japanese, West African, Ethiopian, and Arab.
 At solo library, Laura follows up with traditional tales, supporting the notion that stories illuminate the values of a culture, and that although cultures are often different, there are many parallels among the stories they tell.
 Solo library also provides an opportunity for students to browse and borrow books for their independent reading.

 Students study fire, trying to understand the mysteries of combustion.
-They construct and use catapults to run experiments in which they collect data, learning the relationship between the measures of central tendency (mean, median, mode, etc.) in order to analyze that data.
-Through analysis they formulate an argument that is supported by their data, which leads them to additional questions that they pursue.
-Science is not just description or information, but inquiry: children try to design experiments that will help them find out what they don’t yet know.
+They construct catapults and use them to execute experiments.
+They collect data, learning the relationships between measures of central tendency (mean, median, mode, etc.) in order to analyze their findings.
+They analyze blueprints of medieval structures and craft scale models of those structures in cardboard.
+In each unit of study, students are encouraged to formulate arguments supported by data, and to develop original questions that they pursue through independent experimentation.
+Science is not just description or information, but inquiry: at all stages of the process, children learn to identify and pursue what they do not yet know.